 There are several ways to apply progressive overload in strength training.
 Here are some key methods to achieve this.

-It is important to select exercises that effectively work the targeted muscles and allow for a steady progression of loads.
-Basic exercises such as squats, bench presses, or pull-ups are good choices for applying progressive overload.
+It's important to select exercises that effectively target the target muscles and allow for a steady progression of weights.
+Basic exercises such as squats, bench presses, and pull-ups are good choices for applying progressive overload.

 Increase the loads

-This simply involves adding a few kilograms to the bars or dumbbells used during exercises.
-This approach is ideal for rapid progress, but it is important to be careful not to sacrifice technique in favor of too heavy a load.
+This simply involves adding a few kilograms to the bars or dumbbells used in exercises.
+This approach is ideal for rapid progress, but it's important to be careful not to sacrifice technique for weights that are too heavy.

 Establish a progression plan

-Set a progression plan that will allow you to gradually increase the loads or the number of repetitions over the course of the sessions.
-For example, you could opt for an increase of 1 to 5% of the weight every two weeks, or add an additional repetition each week.
+Create a progression plan that allows you to gradually increase the weight or number of repetitions over the course of each session.
+For example, you could increase the weight by 1 to 5% every two weeks, or add an additional repetition each week.

 Increase the number of repetitions

 Another way to create progressive overload is to increase the number of repetitions performed for each set.
-This allows you to push the muscles to work harder without necessarily increasing the loads.
+This allows you to push your muscles to work harder without necessarily increasing the load.

 Increase training volume